paulolaque/rio-airbnb-pricingmodel-xgboost-rforest/README.md

 # Rio Airbnbs Pricing Analysis using XGBoost and Random Forest
 source: https://github.com/paulolaque/rio-airbnb-pricingmodel-xgboost-rforest

-Analizing feature importance modelling with xgboost and random forest for Airbnbs in Rio de Janeiro/Brazil.
+Analizing feature importance modelling with XGBoost and Random Forest for Airbnbs in Rio de Janeiro-RJ / Brazil.

 ### Table of Contents